ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/OpenCVLibraryIntro.md

 ## Read and write images

-In OpenCV, all images are stored as matrix object `cv::Mat`.
-To read images, we first declare image objects `cv::Mat img_depth, img_IR;` and use the built-in function `cv::imread` to read images from a local path. <br />
+In OpenCV, all images are stored as matrix objects `cv::Mat`.
+To read images, we first declare image objects `cv::Mat img_depth, img_IR;` and use the built-in function `cv::imread` to read images from a local path.

 ```c
 img_IR = cv::imread(IR_file_path);